 - Up to 120 fewer labor hours

-The company bases its quotes on your need for receiving, storage, picking and packing, and standard packing and shipping services.
-Visit ShipBob’s pricing page for more information, and contact ShipBob for a quote if interested.
+The vendor bases its quotes on your specific needs for receiving, storage, picking and packing, and standard packing and shipping services.
+See ShipBob’s pricing page for more information.

-Warehouse Anywhere is a 3PL provider that owns over 10,000 warehouses.
-It offers delivery, online and mobile warehouse, and inventory management tools that allow for several users, real-time inventory tracking, and thorough warehouse leasing controls.
+Warehouse Anywhere is a 3PL provider that owns more than 10,000 warehouses.
+It offers delivery, online and mobile warehouse services, as well as inventory management tools that allow for several users, real-time inventory tracking and thorough warehouse leasing controls.

-Unlike many other 3PL companies, Warehouse Anywhere explicitly states its plan tiers and features on its website.
-The company says that its Core+ plan is best for storage asset management, Pro (its most popular tier) and Enterprise are best for inventory and storage asset management, and Lightspeed is best for e-commerce.
-However, you’ll still need to contact Warehouse Anywhere for a quote if interested.
+Warehouse Anywhere says that its Core+ pricing plan is best for storage asset management, Pro (its most popular tier) and Enterprise are best for inventory and storage asset management, and Lightspeed is best for e-commerce.
+However, you’ll still need to contact Warehouse Anywhere for a quote if you’re interested.